-- 1. If the ED provider is X waivered, a prescription can be written for buprenorphine/naloxone 16 mg daily for up to 7 days.
+- 1. A prescription can be written for buprenorphine/naloxone 16 mg daily for up to 7 days (as a DEA X-waiver is no longer required).
 The patient should be provided with the following home induction instructions. - 2.
-If the ED provider is not X waivered, up to 3 days of buprenorphine/naloxone 16 mg daily can be dispensed to the patient if the DEA has granted the provider/hospital permission to do so (see page 5).
+Alternatively, up to 3 days of buprenorphine/naloxone 16 mg daily can be dispensed to the patient if the DEA has granted the provider/hospital permission to do so (see page 5).
 The patient should be provided with the following home induction instructions.